FlowFuse/website/src/handbook/community/event-and-webinars.md

 ## FlowFuse Webinars and Events

 At FlowFuse, we are committed to delivering value to our customers and users.
-That's why we conduct monthly webinars and other initiatives to enhance experience and knowledge.
+To enhance their experience and knowledge, we conduct monthly webinars and other initiatives.

 ### Monthly Webinars